• The person offense case rate declined 60% between 2005 and 2020.[Read more]

 • Drug offense case rates for males and females have declined considerably.
 [Read more]

-• Across race/ethnicity groups, drug offense case rates declined between 2005 and 2020.[Read more]
+• Across race/ethnicity groups, drug offense case rates declined between 2005 and 2021.[Read more]

 • Delinquency case rates generally increase with the age of the youth; however, within offense categories, there are variations in the pattern of age-specific case rates.[Read more]

-• Since 2005, the proportion of cases involving detention increased for property offense cases but declined for drug offense cases.[Read more]
+• Since 2005, the proportion of cases involving detention increased for property offense and public order offense cases but declined for drug offense cases.[Read more]

-• The proportion of formally handled cases that did not result in a delinquency adjudication increased between 1985 and 2020.[Read more]
+• The proportion of formally handled cases that did not result in a delinquency adjudication increased between 1985 and 2021.[Read more]

 • Since 2005, truancy cases were least likely to involve detention.[Read more]